SymfonyCasts/sfcon2018/sfcasts/symfony-4-internals.md

-# Symfony 4 internals
+# Symfony 4 Internals

 by Tobias Nyholm

 Symfony is a request and response framework.
 But what about all that magic that happens around your code?
-Why isn’t autowring slowing things down?
+Why isn’t autowiring slowing things down?
 And how is it that Symfony components can be so decoupled but sill play so well together?

 I will show you the Symfony internals and its architecture.